Military Tuition Assistance

-- Please make sure you enter the correct term date for a class.
+- Make sure you enter the correct term date for a class.
 Keep in mind that when you finish working on the class and the end of the term can be two different dates.
-For example: you may be able to complete a class in eight weeks, however, there may not be a grade available until the end of the term; in this situation we cannot report your grade.
-If we are unable to report your grade to your branch of service YOU will be billed for the class and in some cases it will be taken out of your pay directly.
-Once this occurs we do not have the ability to update information or help you recoup the pay by submitting a grade.
+For example, you may be able to complete a class in eight weeks; however, there may not be a grade available until the end of the term.
+In this situation, we cannot report your grade.
+If we are unable to report your grade to your branch of service, you will be billed for the class, and, in some cases, it will be taken out of your pay directly.
+Once this occurs, we do not have the ability to update information or help you recoup the pay by submitting a grade.
 Changes to the term date is the direct responsibility of the service member since it is tied to the invoice.

-- Please let us know when you drop a class or change your registration.
-Also please update your registration with your branch of service in the tuition assistance (TA) portal.
+- Let the Veteran Education Benefit Office know when you drop a class or change your registration.
+Also, update your registration with your branch of service in the tuition assistance (TA) portal.

 To be eligible for the Top-Up benefit, you must be approved for federal Tuition Assistance by a military department and be eligible for GI Bill benefits.
-To be eligible you must be an GI Bill participant, still on active duty, and must have served at least two full years.
+To be eligible, you must be a GI Bill participant, still on active duty, and served at least two full years.

-- If you are utilizing the Montgomery GI Bill your entitlement is charged based on the dollar amount of benefits VA pays you.
+- If you are utilizing the Montgomery GI Bill, your entitlement is charged based on the dollar amount of benefits the VA pays you.
 You will be charged one month of entitlement for each payment you receive that is equal to the full time monthly rate for the GI Bill.

-Air Force Tuition Assistance (TA) is an important quality of life program that provides 100% tuition and fees for courses taken by active duty personnel.
+Air Force Tuition Assistance (TA) is an important quality of life program providing 100% tuition and fees for courses taken by active duty personnel.
 The program is one of the most frequent reasons given for enlisting and re-enlisting in the Air Force.

-The maximum amount paid for Tuition Assistance: 100% Tuition and Fees
+The maximum amount paid for Tuition Assistance is 100% Tuition and Fees.

 Not to exceed:

-Application Process: You must apply for Tuition Assistance online using the Air Force Virtual Education Center.
-This must be done through the Air Force Portal at https://www.my.af.mil/.
+Application Process: Apply for Tuition Assistance online using the Air Force Virtual Education Center.
+This must be done through the Air Force Portal.
 There are six steps to completing the AFVEC online TA process.

 Tuition Assistance (TA) is available for all active duty Marines.
-Each member receives $4500.00 per fiscal year (1 Oct-30 Sep).
+Each member receives $4500.00 per fiscal year (1 Oct – 30 Sept).
 There is a cap of $250 per semester hour, $166.67 per quarter hour, and $16.67 per clock hour.
 Tuition assistance is also available to Reservists on continuous active duty, enlisted Reservists ordered to active duty for 120 days, and to Reservist Officers ordered to active duty for two years or more.
 The eligibility guidelines are as follows: